tidev/ti.facebook/README.md

     </dict>
 ```

-For iOS 10+ and Titanium 5.5.0.GA and above, to log in using Facebook on iOS Simulator , we now have to include an entitlements
+For iOS 10+ and Titanium 5.5.0.GA and above, to log in using Facebook on iOS Simulator , you now must include an entitlements
 file that enables Keychain Sharing Capabilities.
+While the entitlements file is not necessary for device build (it is self-generated),
-To do so, create a `/platform/ios/<appname>.entitlements` file (<name> is the name
+it won't affect anything in your build.
+To do so, create a `/platform/ios/<name>.entitlements` file (replace <name> with the name
-element in `tiapp.xml`) with the following content:
+element in tiapp.xml) with this content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>